caslabs/caslabs.github.io/essays/patterns-and-patterns.md

     <img src="../img/patterns-and-patterns/screws.png" alt="Design Patterns for Engineering" style="width:60%; height:30%;">
 </div>

 Imagine an engineer working on various projects, each requiring the assembly of parts in some way.
 The screw becomes a fundamental tool, adapting to different needs—whether securing a delicate component in a watch or bolting together heavy machinery.
 Despite the wide uses found in every physical engineering project, the screw acts as a language: its fundamental design—a helical ridge wrapped around a cylindrical shaft—remains constant, but it can be customized in size, material, and head type to suit different project requirements.
-This allows the engineer to efficiently solve a common structural design problems, demonstrating how a foundational design can be adapted for broad, versatile use without needing reinvention for each new project.

 This versatile screw has become an adaptable tool in every structure of engineering, serving as a template adapted to a variety of design problems without the constant need of reinvention.

 So - what are the 'screws' for other professions ?
 It turns out, these screws are called 'design patterns.'